-- Goal #1: Support open scholarship and textbook affordability efforts to ensure equitable access to all students. - Goal #2 Improve the integrity of records for discoverability through connection for access to Georgia Tech produced content. - Goal #3: Implement sustainable, iterative strategy and services for the acquisition, preservation, and delivery of the Library's repository of unique digital collections that empower innovation in learning and research.
+- Goal #1: Support textbook affordability efforts to ensure equitable access to all students. - Goal #2: Support open scholarship to expand access - Goal #3: Improve the preservation, discoverability and access to Georgia Tech-produced Research Data. - Goal #4: Implement a sustainable, iterative strategy and services for the acquisition, preservation, and delivery of the Library's repository of unique digital collections.